scientific-python/specs/spec-0012/index.md

    operators can appear in implicit subexpressions without spaces.
 In such expressions,
    - Use at most one unary operator, and if used, ensure that it is the leftmost operator.
    - Use at most one `**` operator, and if used, ensure that it is the rightmost operator.
+   - Use at most one `/` operator, and if used, ensure that it is the rightmost operator except for `**`.

    To achieve these goals, simplification or the addition of parentheses may be required.
    For example: